unixneo/neo-revive-discourse/README.md

 # The NOT Official Discourse Revive Ad Server Plugin by Neo (WIP)

 This is the NOT official Discourse ad plugin.
-It is a WIP by neo@unix.com for development.
+It is a WIP for development for serving ad server tags.

 This branch strips out all but "house ads" to use with external ad server (like revive, for example) and refines this for use with a single ad server.